Skip to main content

 1. Sustainable forestry makes renewable material available and sets the basis for a circular wood value chain.
 The process then continues in the sawmill, where the aim is to convert as much of the raw material as possible into long-lasting products.
 One example of how we optimize the use of the raw material is the scanning of logs using image analysis and AI.
 Another example is wood drying, where large amounts of material are currently discarded due to the wrong drying method.
 Here, traceability, data management, sorting and standardization are important methods that are being refined to make the best use of the material.
 Another example is the possibility of including other tree species and recycled timber in the process to increase biodiversity and adapt the forest to climate change.

 2. When developing new materials and wood products, the aim is often to reduce dependency on fossil raw materials and extend their lifespan.
-One example is the project "100% fossil-free boards" where RISE, together with industry, has developed fossil-free glue for wooden boards.
+One example is the project "100% fossil-free boards" where RISE, together with industry, has evaluated fossil-free glue for wooden boards.
 Another example is the development of new, less environmentally harmful wood protection treatments to extend the life of wood products.
 It is also possible to develop treatments that increase the protection of wood against moisture and fire.

 3. The wood products will be used in buildings, interiors or furniture.
 RISE is involved in many projects together with industry to make production more resource efficient, with a lower carbon footprint.
 Part of this is to find new solutions for building components with high carbon footprints, but equally important is to prepare for flexible use, renovation, refurbishment and reuse when the first manufactured product has reached the end of its life.